Azure/azure-jdbc-msi-extension/demo/README.md

 * Postgresql client: psql
 * Mysql client: mysql.
 * Assuming a Linux environment.
 All tests performed on Ubuntu 20.4 on WSL2.
+* NPM to perform postman tests locally in the command line.
 * Azure subscription

 ## Setup